 - Sexual demands where submission or rejection is a factor in a work or other school-related decision affecting an individual

-A “hostile environment” for an employee is created where the unwanted conduct is sufficiently severe or pervasive to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
+A “hostile environment” for an employee is created where the unwanted conduct is sufficiently severe or pervasive to create a work environment and/or experience that a reasonable person would consider intimidating, hostile, or abusive.

 Investigation and Response